This chapter covers

 - Compressing a text description and an image into the same latent space

-- Building and training a contrastive language image pretraining (CLIP) model to match text-image pairs
+- Building and training a CLIP model to match text–image pairs

 - Using the trained CLIP model to select an image based on a text prompt

 In previous chapters, we explored how diffusion models generate images and how to encode text information for machine learning.
-Now, we turn to the key bridge that connects text and vision: understanding how a model can “see” an image through the lens of natural language.
+Now we turn to the key bridge that connects text and vision: understanding how a model can “see” an image through the lens of natural language.
+This is where contrastive language-image pretraining (CLIP) comes in.